Shandong Ruyi Technology Group To Create Up To 800 New Jobs In Forrest City

-SHANDONG PROVINCE, China — May 10, 2017 — Chairman Yafu Qiu (pronounced “Chew”) and leaders of Shandong Ruyi Technology Group (Ruyi) today joined Arkansas Governor Asa Hutchinson and local officials at the State Capitol to announce that the company will invest $410 million in the former Sanyo manufacturing facility in Forrest City, Arkansas.
+SHANDONG PROVINCE, China — May 10, 2017 — Chairman Yafu Qiu and leaders of Shandong Ruyi Technology Group (Ruyi) today joined Arkansas Governor Asa Hutchinson and local officials at the State Capitol to announce that the company will invest $410 million in the former Sanyo manufacturing facility in Forrest City, Ark.

 Ruyi, headquartered in Shandong Province, China, will create up to 800 new jobs at the facility, where Arkansas cotton will be spun into yarn for textile use.
 This is Ruyi’s first facility to locate in North America.